davidbmaier/totd-bot/README.md

 For debugging purposes, the bot also logs user IDs, channel IDs and server IDs as well as the corresponding names when people interact with it.
 Logs are potentially stored indefinitely, but are of course also subject to deletion requests if a user requests that all their data is removed.

-If you want to request information about or deletion of any of your data (user, message, channel or server IDs that are directly related to you), please contact the bot owner on Discord (tooInfinite#5113).
+If you want to request information about or deletion of any of your data (user, message, channel or server IDs that are directly related to you), please contact the bot owner on Discord (tooInfinite).